 Click the link below to read the report.
 The 10% success rate can be referenced in the first paragraph on the second page.

-The problem for the majority of people who are behind on their debt that possess these resources is that the amount of money they can generate from them isn’t enough to solve their entire delinquent problem.
+The problem for the majority of people who possess an asset and are behind on their debt is that the amount of money they can generate from their asset isn’t enough to solve their entire delinquent problem.

 So for many, it doesn’t make sense to utilize the resource if they will still have a large amount of delinquent outstanding debt with no solution for it.